paramatrixtech/ksapi/python/README.md

 ## Getting Started

-Please follow the [installation procedure](#installation--usage) and then run the following:
+Please follow the [installation procedure](#installation--usage) and then refer to the sample code below for various API requests:

 ```python
 from ks_api_client import ks_api